 The Sunken Gardens Rehabilitation Project will address ongoing erosion and bank stabilization issues, rehabilitate historic masonry walls, improve habitat for endangered salamanders, and better interpret the site through educational panels.
 The Sunken Gardens is located downstream of the Barton Springs pool spillway, just east of the south lawn of Barton Springs Pool.
 The project is currently in the preliminary design phase.

 The Walter E. Long Metropolitan Park improvements will center on the existing Lakeside Park area and emphasize the rehabilitation of the site's infrastructure.
 These improvements will help sustain park operations until implementation of vision plan elements can begin in the future.
-This project is in the Schematic Design Phase.
+This project is in the Design Development Phase.
 City Council District 1

 The Parks and Recreation Department’s existing maintenance barn is undersized and in extremely poor condition for Zilker Metropolitan Park maintenance staff’s current needs.
 The existing facility is also located within the Barton Creek Watershed in very close proximity to Barton Springs Pool.
 The renovation is pursuing LEED Silver Certification.
 This project is on hold.
-District 8
+City Council District 8

 The Zilker Metropolitan Park Vision Plan process was suspended prior to the final Austin City Council presentations.